-Special depreciation allowance You can take a special depreciation allowance for qualified property you place in service.
-It is an additional 30% deduction you can take before you figure MACRS depreciation for the year you place the property in service.
-For more information, see Publication 946.
+Special depreciation allowance You may be able to claim an additional 30% special depreciation allowance for property acquired after September 10, 2001.
+You may be able to claim an additional 50% special depreciation allowance for property acquired after May 5, 2003.
+The special depreciation allowance is an additional deduction you can take before you figure MACRS depreciation for the year you place the property in service.
+For more information, see the Instructions for Form 4562 or Publication 946.